TheSarang/IGN-20-years-of-Games-Analysis/README.md

 ## Dataset Information
 It contains 18625 lines with the fields like the release date, it's platform and IGN's score.
 All the lines are fully filled.

 In 20 years, the gaming industry has grown and sophisticated.
-By exploring this dataset, one is able to find trends about the industry, compare consoles against eachother, search through the most popular genres and more
+By exploring this dataset, one is able to find trends about the industry, compare consoles against eachother, search through the most popular genres and more.

 ## Dataset Link
 Data can be found on this website.